JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

       CefDownloadItem downloadItem,
       String suggestedName,
       CefBeforeDownloadCallback callback) {
-    callback.Continue("", true);
+    // Use the callback to open the browser file download dialog callback.Continue("", true);
   }
 ...
 }
 ```

-Using the callback it opens the browser file download dialog.

 ## API